paolorechia/openimagegenius/README.md

 ## The Playground

-You can also access the playground to use AWS Lambda to generate images (at low quality, currently 12 inference steps):
+You can also access the playground to use AWS Lambda to generate images (at medium quality, currently 32 inference steps):

 https://auth.openimagegenius.com/